About the Cerrada Ceremony

 Cerrada- a closing ceremony

-A Cerrada ceremony marks the closure of the cycle of conception, pregnancy and birth and can be done any time after the mother has stopped bleeding post birth.
+A Cerrada ceremony marks the closure of the cycle of conception, pregnancy and birth and can be done any time after the mother has stopped bleeding after birth.
 Many mothers will book a Cerrada in the early postnatal weeks but some women will come a year or more after giving birth as they have just discovered it or it has been recommended to them… In Mexico, where the ceremony originates, the purpose is to honour the new mother’s hard work of carrying her baby, the intense process of labour and birth and the bringing forth of new life.
-It is a celebration of her wonderful body and her journey into becoming a mother, whether for the first time or each time she gives birth, it is also welcoming her into the community as a mother
+It is a celebration of her wonderful body and her journey into becoming a mother, whether for the first time or each time she gives birth, it is also welcoming her into the community as a mother.

 The Cerrada is a wonderfully nurturing way of honoring the mother’s hard work and it helps to physically and emotionally close her body.
 A woman is opened spiritually, emotionally and physically by the process of pregnancy and birth and can be left feeling very vulnerable, tired and emotional.
 Everything about being pregnant, from your expanding belly, your growing baby, your focus and intentions, your pelvis and your uterus opening to release your baby is about opening up.
 After the intensity and hard work of labour to bring your baby into the world, traditional medicine and generations of wisdom advice a closing of the body and mind.
 Physically the Cerrada helps to ease the bones of the hips and the muscles of the abdomen and pelvis back into alignment.
 Emotionally the Cerrada ceremony helps women to feel nurtured and respected as mothers and helps them to feel strong again after the intensity of birth.